mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 * If you are implementing the [AWS S3 connector](/appstore/connectors/aws/aws-s3-connector/)
 * If you are building your own connector
-* If you want to implement a [community-supported connector](/appstore/general/app-store-content-support/#category) that does not come with its own authentication microflows.
+* If you want to implement a [community-supported connector](/appstore/general/app-store-content-support/#category) that does not come with its own exposed microflow action that includes handling authentication.

 If you want to use the AWS Authentication connector with an existing [platform-supported AWS connector](/appstore/aws-connectors/) other than the AWS S3 connector, skip this procedure and refer to the documentation of the connector that you want to use.
 {{% /alert %}}